ankitects/faqs/src/the-2021-scheduler.md

 Learning cards that cross a day boundary are now included in the review count, instead of the learning count.
 They will now be affected by the daily review limit.

-In Anki 2.1.47+ / AnkiMobile 2.0.79+, the plan is to revert this change - interday learning cards will be in the learning count again, and not subject to review limits.
+In Anki 2.1.47+ / AnkiMobile 2.0.79+, interday learning cards will be included in the learning count again, but the review limit will still apply.
+Anki fetches interday learning cards first, then reviews, and finally new cards.

 ### Filtered decks